abhishek-kumar-code/Redfish_Public/SchemaGuideInput.md

 where

   - Namespace = the name of the namespace where the annotation term is defined.
-This namespace shall be referenced by the metadata document specified in the context URL of the request.
+This namespace is referenced by the metadata document specified in the context URL of the request.
   - TermName = the name of the annotation term being applied to the Resource Collection.

 The client can get the definition of the annotation from the service metadata, or may ignore the annotation entirely, but should not fail reading the response due to unrecognized annotations, including new annotations defined within the Redfish namespace.